itstabrez/itstabrez/README.md

 ## Glad to see you here! &nbsp; !

 I am a full-stack software engineer.
-I love programming, reading, writing and speaking.
+I love programming, reading, writing.

 I am a versatile developer with a strong foundation in HTML, CSS, JavaScript and React, complemented by burgeoning skills in Flutter for mobile app development.
 My journey in the tech world began with web development, where I honed my ability to create responsive and visually appealing web interfaces.
 This background has instilled in me a keen eye for design and usability, which I now extend to mobile applications.